 The Professional Institute offers busy professionals the opportunity for rich and substantive exploration of discrete legal topics outside of a degree program.
-Each course meets for 20 hours over 2 weekends with opportunities to collaborate with colleagues.
+Each program meets over the course of two intensive weekend sessions with opportunities to collaborate with colleagues throughout the program.

 WashULaw is a top-ranked law school in the U.S. and is a leader in distance learning in legal education.
 These in-depth programs build on almost 10 years of offering high-quality and rigorous legal education to business professionals in an online format.

-Tuition for each 20-hour course is $3500 USD.
-If several members of your organization are interested in a program, please contact us for alternate pricing.
+Tuition for each course is $995 USD with a discount for joining us for a second or subsequent programs.
+If several members of your organization are interested in a program or a custom offering, please contact us for alternate pricing.

-This highly practical certificate course will be useful for organizational leaders, in-house counsel, members of contract management, project management, sales, human resources, and sourcing teams within any organization, as well as law firms.
+This highly practical program is useful for organizational leaders, in-house counsel, members of contract management, project management, sales, human resources, and sourcing teams within any organization, as well as law firms.
 During the pandemic era, millions of contracts around the world have been placed on hold, and contract management skills will be determinant in resuming or restructuring contractual relationships according to the changing circumstances.
-The course aims at generating understanding of types of contracts, drafting techniques and tips, contract negotiation, audit of compliance of contractual duties, contract renewal and extension, and business relationship strengthening through the use of contract management good practices.
-Thus, the course will cover topics such as generalities of contract law, contract drafting and structuring, contract negotiation skills and special clauses, as a harmonic structure meant to control organizational financial and legal risk.
-The Contract Management Certificate Course will include practical exercises and analysis of real cases where contract management failures deeply affected organizations.
+The program generates understanding of types of contracts, drafting techniques and tips, contract negotiation, audit of compliance of contractual duties, contract renewal and extension, and business relationship strengthening through the use of contract management good practices.
+Thus, the program covers topics such as generalities of contract law, contract drafting and structuring, contract negotiation skills and special clauses, as a harmonic structure meant to control organizational financial and legal risk.
+The Contract Management & Negotiation program will include practical exercises and analysis of real cases where contract management failures deeply affected organizations.

 Managers and human resource professionals are often faced with the challenge of managing and resolving workplace disputes.
-This course will begin by a discussion of facilitation and mediation processes in context with other dispute resolution processes.
-Participants will be exposed to very basic concepts in negotiation, such as distributive versus integrative bargaining; and needs, interests, and the psychology of negotiation.
-The participants will be exposed to the basic structure of the mediation/facilitation processes and interventions used by mediators and facilitators and gain an understanding of how mediators/facilitators add value to the negotiation process.
-Participants will be able to apply theory to practice through simulated mediation scenarios.
+This program begins with a discussion of facilitation and mediation processes in context with other dispute resolution processes.
+Participants are exposed to very basic concepts in negotiation, such as distributive versus integrative bargaining; and needs, interests, and the psychology of negotiation.
+The participants are exposed to the basic structure of the mediation/facilitation processes and interventions used by mediators and facilitators and gain an understanding of how mediators/facilitators add value to the negotiation process.
+Participants are able to apply theory to practice through simulated mediation scenarios.
 Finally, ethical issues in mediation and facilitation will be discussed, along with foundational concepts in assisting the parties to document agreements reached through mediation.